thetaboard-org/tns-resolver/README.md

 import { getDomainName } from 'tns-resolver';

 const domainName = await getDomainName(address);
-return domainName;
+console.log(domainName);
-// will return domain name or null if no reverse name is set on this address
+// will return the domain name or null if no domain name is assigned on this address
-// i.e. 'domainname' or null
+// i.e. will log 'domainname' or null
 ```

 ### Get address from a domain name